Kidney Transplant Process

 - Deceased donor kidney transplant

 A living transplant comes from a living donor, such as a family member or friend, who donates one of their kidneys.
-A living kidney donor eliminates the need to wait for a compatible deceased donor and results in improved long-term function of the transplanted kidney.
+A living kidney donor eliminates the need to wait for a compatible deceased donor and improves the long-term function of the transplanted kidney.
 Our kidney transplant team specializes in robot-assisted donor nephrectomy (kidney removal), a minimally invasive procedure that reduces the size of the incision for the removal of the donor kidney and speeds up recovery time for the donor.
 Discover more about living kidney donation. - Paired kidney transplantation

 Kidney Transplant Surgery and Recovery

-Kidney transplantation is performed under general anesthesia and the average operating time is three hours.
+Kidney transplantation is performed under general anesthesia, and the average operating time is three hours.
 In most cases, the existing kidneys and ureter are not disturbed.
 The donated kidney is placed in a different location (in the front of the lower abdomen and pelvis) and is surgically attached to the vessels that take blood to the leg.

 Recovery may take one to two weeks, and resuming normal activities may take up to a year.
-Quality of life usually improves dramatically and most people are able to lead healthy lives.
+Quality of life usually improves dramatically, and most people are able to lead healthy lives.
 However, there is still some risk of rejection, infection or cancer, so close monitoring of kidney function during this time is critical.

 Anti-rejection medications, also known as immunosuppressive agents, are used to prevent and treat transplant organ rejection.
 These medications must be taken for life.
-Find out more about care after kidney transplantation.

 Our Specialists

-Locations
+Kidney Transplant Locations

-Support Our Patient Assistance Fund
+Support Our Patient Assistance Funds